Says Who? Effective Zero-Shot Annotation of Focalization: Focalization at Scale

 \section{Focalization at Scale}

-In order to validate the usefulness of LLM annotations for focalization, we study the distribution of focalization modes within the subcorpus of 16 Stephen King novels.
-Specifically, we examine whether the focalization annotations allow us to identify structural outliers among King's works and show the association between focalization mode and the prominence of sensory descriptors.
+To validate the usefulness of LLM annotations for focalization, we examine the distribution of focalization modes across the subcorpus of 16 Stephen King novels.
+Specifically, we examine whether the focalization annotations enable us to identify structural outliers in King's works and to show the association between focalization mode and the prominence of sensory descriptors.